tylersuehr7/sqlite-java-library/README.md

 Incrementing the database version, after it has been created, guarantees that `SQLiteOpenHelper` will call `onUpdate(SQLiteDatabase, int, int)`.
 This method can be used to update table structures or drop and re-create all tables.

+### Database-First Approach
+Use this approach if you already have a SQLite database file that you wish to use during runtime.

+If you're using this approach, `SQLiteOpenHelper`, will NOT call `onCreate(SQLiteDatabase)`.
+However, you can still utilize the database version if you wish to update the database programmatically.
+Incrementing the database version will still guarentee that `SQLiteOpenHelper` will call `onUpdate(SQLiteDatabase, int, int)`.

 ### Code-First Example:
 Step 1: Inherit `SQLiteOpenHelper` and implement the abtract methods.
 ```java